cryingateth/data-science-project/README.md

 Group project: TCGA

 ## Data description
+Dataset_description.py imports the two datasets (dataset.csv and outcome.csv).
+The shape, the NaN amount, duplicates amount, dtype are calculated for both datasets.
+The number of patients per BRCA subtypes was also calculated in the outcome set.

 ## Data preprocessing
-Combined_Dataset.py fuses the TCGA-BRCA gene expression table together with the outcome table and saves the new dataframe as combined_dataset.csv\
+Combined_Dataset.py fuses the TCGA-BRCA gene expression (dataset.csv) table together with the outcome (outcome.csv) table and saves the new dataframe as combined_dataset.csv\
-Filtered_Dataset.py removes all the NaN values from combined_dataset.csv and saves the new dataframe as filtered.csv
+Filtered_Dataset.py removes all the NaN values from combined_dataset.csv and saves the new dataframe as filtered.csv.
+The removed NaN values are also saved in a new file (NanSet.csv).

 ## Model:
 Logistic_regression.py performs the logistic regression using the filtered.csv dataset.\